Hungarian grammar: Emphasis

 The topic contains a phrase or phrases that the speaker considers to be known and are used to introduce the topic of the statement, equivalent to "as far as X is concerned,...".
 The focus attracts the attention to an element of the event that is considered to be unknown, or it may be a refutation to a possible opposing belief.
 It excludes the validity of the statement for all other individuals in question and is equivalent to "it was X and nothing else that...".

 If a focus is present, the verbal prefix will be put after the verb (vitt el is used instead of elvitt).
 If there is no verbal prefix, there may be ambiguity in writing since the phrase before the verb may be either a topic or a focus.
 For example, in the sentence Éva szereti a virágokat ("Eve likes [the] flowers"), Éva may be a topic and the sentence may be neutral, or Éva may be a focus and the sentence may emphasize that it is Eve who likes flowers:

 Morphology

 Hungarian is an agglutinative language.
-Most grammatical information is given through suffixes: "at the table" = asztalon (space relation), "at 5 o'clock" = öt órakor (time relation).
+Most grammatical information is given through suffixes: "on the table" = asztalon (space relation), "at 5 o'clock" = öt órakor (time relation).
 There is also one grammatical prefix (leg- for superlatives).